LujiAnna/weather-app/README.md

 ### Must-have features

 - [x] In the home page the user can enter the city of his/her choice (think of the right HTML elements here)
-- [ ] On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days - start here
+- [ ] On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days - BUG!
+5 Day weather forecast has 8 intervals daily, which are removed if interval is passed. from 00midnight next day's forecast starts.
+Take care of this!
 - [x] The application must be responsive and mobile friendly - update 💡